gblock0/TweetCloud/README.md

 # Welcome to TweetCloud!

 The goal of this project is generate a gif of word clouds from a specific Twitter user's tweets.
+Currently, 3000 is the max number of tweets that will be fetched from Twitter.

 **NOTE**: This project is in development, so not all features will work or are finished!
 Feel free to open a PR if you'd like to contribute!